Reading time 8min

-What are the current trends in online fraud?
+What are the current online fraud trends?
 Last year, we certainly saw an increase in Account Takeover (ATO) activity -- time investment in ATO by fraudsters and an expansion of tools used to commit ATO.
 What can we expect to see in 2021?
 I would encapsulate my latest observations this way: even unsophisticated fraudsters are increasingly able to commit highly sophisticated fraud thanks to access to more professional software and automation tools, some of which were created expressly for the purpose of committing online fraud.
 The latest technique that I’ve observed involves a combination of social engineering (classic technique) and gaining access non-internet-savvy users’ PCs and using it to generate real identities with the expressed purpose of committing long term, multi-level fraud.
-For now, let’s call it “remote desktopping.”
+We are of course talking about “remote access attacks.”

 The most precious prize for fraudsters: access to a real but new-to-the-web identity